-The following is a summary of actions taken by the Company in determining compensation for 2023:
+The following is a summary of actions taken by the Company in determining compensation for 2024:

-- Our President and Chief Executive Officer received a base salary increase of 4.02% and our other named executive officers received base salary increases ranging from 3.98% to 18.75%.
-The high end of this range was due to Ms. Ramsey's promotion to Executive Vice President and Chief Operating Officer. - Under our 2023 annual incentive plan and based on achievements with respect to both the corporate financial and individual performance components of the plan, the resulting payout opportunity in terms of base salary was 30% for the President and Chief Executive Officer and 25% for our other named executive officers.
+- Our then President and Chief Executive Officer received a base salary increase of 5.63% and our other named executive officers received base salary increases ranging from 4.15% to 21.21%.
+The high end of this range was due to Ms. Jones' increase in salary due to market and industry salary comparisons. - Under our annual incentive plan and based on achievements with respect to both the corporate financial and individual performance components of the plan, the resulting payout opportunity in terms of base salary was 30% for the then President and Chief Executive Officer and 25% for our other named executive officers.